Building and Condo Maintenance

 Discovering a water leak in your condominium can be a stressful situation, not only due to the potential damage it can cause but also because of the financial implications.

-Understanding HOA Fees
+Understanding COA Fees

-Before we get into the specifics of who pays for repairs in a water leak scenario, let’s first understand the concept of HOA fees.
+Before we get into the specifics of who pays for repairs in a water leak scenario, let’s first understand the concept of COA fees.
 When you own a condominium unit, you become part of a larger community that shares common areas and facilities, such as elevators, hallways, swimming pools, and roofs.
 All unit owners within the condominium association collectively own these shared elements.

-The Purpose of HOA Fees
+The Purpose of COA Fees

 1. Maintenance and Repairs

-HOA fees are crucial in ensuring the continuous maintenance and repair of the condominium’s common areas and shared facilities.
+COA fees are crucial in ensuring the continuous maintenance and repair of the condominium’s common areas and shared facilities.
 Investing in these areas is essential for creating a pleasant and functional living environment.
 With allocated funds, residents can benefit from regular upkeep services like cleaning, landscaping, and routine maintenance.
 Additionally, unexpected repairs that occasionally occur can also be promptly addressed with these resources.

 2. Insurance Coverage